 It’s uncertain how the future will unfold and what the impacts of the Zero Carbon Bill and a new 2050 emissions reduction target will be on the economy and society at large.

 The Ministry for the Environment has compiled a synthesis technical report, which consolidates a range of detailed studies and modelling to help us look at the impact of the transition to low emissions and climate resilience in New Zealand.
-While these studies can help us look ahead, each has different strengths and weaknesses, and the farther we look out, the less certain future impacts become.
+While these studies can help us look ahead each has strengths and weaknesses and the farther we look out, the less certain future impacts become.

-Together, these reports will support understanding and discussion of the Zero Carbon Bill proposals.
+Together, the following reports will support understanding and discussion of the Zero Carbon Bill proposals.

 - Zero Carbon Bill economic analysis: A synthesis of 2050 economic impacts